brown-ccv/mmp-next/src/content/publications/article-2019_flores-yeffal-nadia-y.md

 ---
 classification: Article
-author: " Flores-Yeffal, Nadia Y."
+author: " Lindstrom, David P."
 pubDate: "2019"
-citation: ' Flores-Yeffal, Nadia Y.	"English Proficiency and Trust Networks Among Undocumented Mexican Migrants" The ANNALS of the American Academy of Political and Social Science, July 2019 684: 105-119, doi:'
+citation: ' Lindstrom, David P.	"Mexican Migration Integration in the United States, 1965-2015" The ANNALS of the American Academy of Political and Social Science, July 2019 684: 85-104, doi:'
 ---